kimtaeuk1995/startup_success/README.md

 9. Built a flask app for users to test out using startup information, and have them classified by percentage of likelihood of succeding or failing.

 # Findings and Conclusions
-The main objective was to generate a model to classify successful companies or startups.
+The main objective was to generate a model to classify successful companies or startups in a manner that allows to uncover as much successful companies.
 By building a binary classifier to classify a company as successful or not-successful with a True Positive Rate (TPR) 90.1% and False Positie Rate of 8.1% with 91% Recall it is assumed that the objective was achieved.
 The model can classify with high efficiency the total of successful companies in the dataset.
 The machine learning algorithm used is Logistic Regression which provies a fast and easy to interpret and implement model with positive results.